 Bong Joon Ho is one of the best directors around at the moment so when it was announced he was doing a Netflix-funded movie, excitement levels were high.
 The result is this sci-fi tinged story that focuses on a giant pig and its friendship with a small child.
 The movie is set in the near future and is a parable about animal cruelty.
 It's heady stuff but we'd recommend you check it out.

 Date: 2017 | Director: Tommy Wirkola | Stars: Noomi Rapace, Glenn Close, Willem Dafoe | Rating: 15/TV-MA | Runtime: 123 min

 Noomi Rapace plays seven sisters in this high-concept, convoluted sci-fi tale.
 The premise is great: the world is overpopulated so there is a 'one child per couple' policy.
 Rapace plays sextuplets who are looking for their missing sister.
 It's an occasionally frustrating watch but for the most part is an entertaining sci-fi thriller.

 Date: 2017 | Director: David Ayer | Stars: Will Smith, Joel Edgerton, Noomi Rapace | Rating: 15/TV-MA | Runtime: 117 min

 Another Netflix original, another movie that was savaged by critics but, whisper it, it’s not half bad.
 Will Smith stars as a cop who just so happens to have a partner that’s an orc.
 Set in a world where fairies, orcs and humans coexist, Smith and his partner must protect an elf to protect the future of, er, their future.
-It’s certainly not for everyone but it’s one of the biggest movies Netflix has ever made.
+It’s certainly not for everyone but it’s one of the biggest and boldest movies Netflix has ever made.

 Cormac McCarthy's literary classic looks great on the big screen.